Cosy toes getaway

 SCOFF & QUAFF

 Food and drink at the Bel & the Dragon are kind of a big deal, and in fact, they offer a range of special getaway packages including their dinner.
 The restaurant is spread out throughout the building with little nooks and crannies to pitch up in.
 They also have a yard which has a firepit and in summer has its very own pizza oven.
+It’s not huge (so don’t expect any kids play equipment) but it’s tucked away from the main road going through and has a vibe much like popping to a friend’s for a BBQ.

 For dinner, I opted for the Potted Cornish Mackerel & Toasted Rye (£12) to start.
 Served on a wooden board with pickled cucumber and rocket salad, there was plenty to go around and was absolutely delicious.
 Not too heavy, not too fishy and extremely smooth.